Ecologies of Elsewhere

 Las Nietas de Nonó

-This exhibition is generously sponsored by James A. Miller and Lauren Chesley Miller and the Robert Lehman Foundation.
+This exhibition is generously sponsored by James A. Miller and Lauren Chesley Miller, The Jacques and Natasha Gelman Foundation, and the Robert Lehman Foundation.
 Additional funding is provided by Rosemary and Mark Schlachter, Peter Quinnan and Mark Boire, emersion DESIGN and James Y. Cheng, Linda and James Miller, Steven W. Jemison and Phyllis McCallum, Elizabeth Solway, and the members of the WOMXN.

 Annual exhibition support is provided by Gale and Dave Beckett, Belflex and Jason McCaw, Barbara Weston Sasser and Carol Weston Roberts, Ronnie and John Shore, Helen and Brian Heekin, Barbara Myers and the generous contributors to the CAC Exhibition Fund.
 General operating support for the CAC is provided by ArtsWave, the National Endowment for the Arts, the Ohio Arts Council, P&G Fund, and the Johnson Foundation.